gautammilan/gautammilan.github.io/content/authors/admin/_index.md

 I am from Nepal, where I have completed my bachelor's in computer engineering from [Tribhuvan University, Institute of Engineering, Paschimanchal Campus](https://www.ioepas.edu.np/).

-Currently, I am working at [palwa.ai](https://palua.ai/) as an AI engineer, where I developed the first ever state-of-the-art Nepali language model trained on a large dataset along with the Nep-gLUE benchmark.
+Currently, I am working at [Palua.Ai Ltd](https://palua.ai/) as an AI engineer, where I developed the first ever state-of-the-art Nepali language model trained on a large dataset along with the Nep-gLUE benchmark.
 I am now working on active learning research for both computer vision and NLP problems to make the data annotation process faster, increase label efficency, and reduce the cost of annotation.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->